vygr/ChrysaLisp/STATUS.md

 ------

-Removed sys_mail::trymail and sys_mail::tryread.
+Removed sys_mail:trymail and sys_mail:tryread.
 Broke out sys_mail::poll from
 sys_mail::select and standardised on this way of polling an array of mailboxes.
 Made the API directly compatible with Lisp apps....